ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *For example for recovery purposes.*

+Preconditions:

+* Baseline Protocol Implementation (BPI) is installed and configured for testing.
+* The Decentralized Public Key Infrastructure (DPKI) is integrated into the BPI or available for integration.
+* A Principal Owner has control over their identifier within the DPKI.
+* A third party is identified for potential extension of control.

+Test Steps:

+1. ccess the DPKI registry and verify that the Principal Owner has control and ownership of their globally readable identifier.
+2. Attempt to extend control of the Principal Owner's identifier to a third party as per the requirement.
+3. Access the DPKI registry and inspect the ownership and control of the extended identifier by the third party.

+Expected Result:

+1. The Principal Owner should have direct control and ownership of their identifier within the DPKI.
+2. The BPI should support the extension of control of the identifier to a third party, allowing the Principal Owner to grant access and control to the designated third party.
+3. The third party should have direct control and ownership of the extended identifier within the DPKI.

+The requirement is met, if all expected results are met.
+The requirement is not met if any of the results are not meeting test expectations.

 #### **[CR6]<[O1]**
 Extension of control of identifiers to 3rd parties in a BPI MUST be an explicit, informed decision by the Principal Owner of such identifiers.